 In order to run the engine without driving the car, a rather typical multi-pin dog clutch was used such can be found in many manual transmissions.
 The small sprocket ran on brass bushings when running without load.
 This was operated from the car's original gearshift lever--pull to engage, push to run free.

-Spray condensing and cooling the resulting hot water by rapidly circulating it through a radiator allows a much smaller but hotter radiator to dump more heat into the air.
+Spray condensing and cooling the resulting hot water by rapidly circulating it through a radiator allows a much smaller but hotter radiator to dump more heat into the air since the heat transfer from the water through the core is so much better than from fluffy steam.
 The spray was fed by a vane type circulating pump in this case.
 Water was drawn from the bottom of the feed tank where the pressure was the highest to avoid cavitation and the pumped water was made available to the feed water pump to help it avoid cavitation as well.